 An amazing way to teach your kids about other cultures is through food.
-In Ireland, “Irish Soda Bread” is made by using baking soda as it’s rising agent, rather than yeast.
+In Ireland, Irish Soda Bread is made by using baking soda as it’s rising agent, rather than yeast.
 It is reported this was used instead because of the soft wheat they grow.
-This site is a fun look into the evolution of the soda bread and contains several recipes.
 They say traditional and pure soda bread is only made with flour, baking soda, salt, and soured buttermilk.
-The only thing I changed here is I made my own buttermilk (because we didn’t have any).
-To make your own buttermilk, all you need is to add:
+We don’t always have buttermilk on hand and so we have often made our own.

 - 1 cup milk

 Let milk and lemon juice sit for at least 5 or more minutes.
 Then add to your recipe.

 Adding Whole Wheat to Your Irish Soda Bread